-Pupils will be taught to read using a combination of visual (pictures, whole word, phonic) and non-visual (context) cues.
-Sound discrimination - or early phonics will be introduced at the earliest stages, but more formal teaching of phoneme/grapheme correspondence will only be taught once the pupil has developed a sight vocabulary of familiar words and they have demonstrated that they can "hear" the initial sound in words.
+Where appropriate pupils will use the All Aboard Phonics Scheme.
+They be taught to read using a combination of visual (pictures, whole word, phonic) and non-visual (context) cues.
+Sound discrimination - or early phonics will be introduced at the earliest stages (All Aboard phonics phase 1), but more formal teaching of phoneme/grapheme correspondence (All Aboard Phonics phases 2-5) will only be taught once the pupil has developed a sight vocabulary of familiar words and they have demonstrated that they can "hear" the initial sound in words.
 This may not happen at all for some pupils.
 For some pupils, "reading" will be the ability to recognise key words and signs in the environment.
-Where pupils are able to access formal phonics teaching they will follow the All Aboard Phonics Programme adopted by the whole school (see below in the Pioneers' section of this handbook).
 We will also provide a daily, "Drop everything and read" session for pupils to enjoy and share books.
-Participating in story telling is also an important part of the curriculum.
+Participating in story telling is also an important part of the curriculum (see Foreland Fields Reading Curriculum and The Communication & Literacy Handbook).